 In the late 1990's, internal gears underwent something of a renaissance, with the development of wide-range 7-speed hubs.
 Progress has continued since.
 Four different brands are currently available, with as many as 14 speeds.
 Three-speeds and five-speeds are still currently in production, and they offer an economical, practical alternative.
 Gearing in the bottom bracket has also become available.

 Older internal-gear hubs have an oil fitting on the shell.
 Oil lubrication generates less drag than grease and washes wear particles, dirt and water out of the mechanism.
 Use machine oil, not a spray lube or other thin oil.
 Unless a hub has sealed bearings, also use grease, to form a seal at the bearings and help keep the oil in.

 A couple of newer hubs, the Rohloff Speedhub and the Shimano 11-speed are oil-lubricated.
 Other current internal-gear hubs are supplied grease-lubricated.
 As sold, they require periodic cleaning and replenishment of a special grease that does not make the pawls stick.
 Shimano sells a relubrication kit for grease-lubricated hubs.
 Still, many hubs are inadequately lubricated as sold, and frequent failures of grease-lubricated hubs due to water contamination have been reported in wet climates --see photos here.
 Better lubrication sidesteps this problem.

-It is best to add oil to the lubricant regimen when rebuilding a hub, so it gets a clean start and you also can regrease it.
+It is best to add oil to the lubricant regimen when rebuilding a hub, so it gets a clean start and you regrease the bearings at the same time.
 This is desirable even with a new hub.
 Follow the example shown in the photos from Aaron's Bike Repair (near the bottom of the page, after you get past the horror-show photos of rusted parts at the top).
 Use plenty of waterproof marine grease (as used in boat-trailer wheel bearings) for the bearing assemblies -- this keeps water out and oil in; use lightweight white lithium grease for the gears, especially with modern wide-mouth hubs that hold oil poorly; Phil Wood Tenacious Oil on the pawls and in the shell to slop around and get to where the grease didn't reach.